In empty white out, No. 3 Ohio State beats Penn State 38-25

 Ohio State: Fields looks even better than last year when he was a Heisman Trophy finalist.
 As long as his offensive line continues to protect him well, he will continue to torch defenses with his accuracy.

 Penn State: The offense was out of sorts all night.
-Only four players caught passes, Sean Clifford had nowhere to run for much of the game and Penn State didn’t have a chance to work in running backs Keyvone Lee or Caziah Holmes playing from behind.
+Only four players caught passes, Clifford had nowhere to run for much of the game and Penn State didn’t have a chance to work in running backs Keyvone Lee or Caziah Holmes playing from behind.

 POLL IMPLICATIONS